bayfrontmedia/bones/README.md

 [Bones Skeleton](https://github.com/bayfrontmedia/bones-skeleton) is the simplest bare-bones configuration to begin building an application using the Bones framework.

-### Bones API

-[Bones API](https://github.com/bayfrontmedia/bones-api) is a starter app to build a RESTful API using the Bones framework.

 ## Usage

 Please see the [documentation](_docs/README.md).